Home Cost Solar Panel Maintenance Cost

 - Time since last clean – if you cleaned your solar panels two or three years ago, it will cost more since more supplies and time will be needed to clean them.

-- Maintenance agreement – if you opt-in for a bundle for cleaning and maintenance when you purchased your solar system, the cost will be less.
+- Maintenance agreement – the cost will be less if you opt for a bundle for cleaning and maintenance upon purchasing a solar system.

 Replacements